jcu-eresearch/matrix-helpers/designs.md

 If you want less than everything to be listed, use the `Asset Types` tree at the top-right of the Admin screen (next to `Logout`) to determine what type(s) you want to show.

+## Content Container Templates

+Coming soon.

+### Caution

+* Editors **must** be warned that a change in CCT against a CC results in destruction of the metadata associated with that CC.
+This is a current nuance with Matrix and people need to be careful.